 5. Use combination of icons + pie charts

 This is an experimental chart that uses iconography and donut pie charts together.
 This chart combines both imagery and data visualization with a bit of novelty.

 An alternative to ranking tables is to use icons instead of text.
 Using icons can make the table more visually appealing and engaging.
 You can also use arrow to show potential movements or changes in positions.

 Click on the image above to customize this design.

-Hopefully these examples will inspire you to try eye-catching chart types and innovative designs for your presentations.
+Hopefully these examples will inspire you to try eye-catching chart types and innovative designs for your presentations or your sales meetings.
 If you would like to follow the Make Data Fun series or customize some of these charts yourself, please sign up for Venngage for free.